ntheanh201/blog/cheatsheets/good/go.md

 A WaitGroup waits for a collection of goroutines to finish.
 The main goroutine calls Add to set the number of goroutines to wait for.
 The goroutine calls `wg.Done()` when it finishes.
 See: [WaitGroup](https://golang.org/pkg/sync/#WaitGroup)

+## Race detector

+Running code concurrently introduces a new class of bugs: modyfing memory from multiple goroutines.
+This is known as a data race.

+To catch data races, build with `-race` flag (i.e. `go build -race` or `go run -race`).

+This compiles the code with additional instrumentation that detects data races and aborts the program when that happens (so that you can fix the bug that caused data race).

 # Advanced